Article

 Early preparation and staying informed about upcoming changes will support a trouble-free transition to Phase 2.

 To further assist, the ATO is adopting a flexible approach and allowing for individual business circumstances where possible.
-Businesses using digital service providers (DSPs) that need more time to update their solutions for STP2, for instance, can apply for a deferral that is automatically passed on to the businesses.
+Businesses that use digital service providers (DSPs) and need more time to update for STP2 can apply for a deferral.

 Streamline payroll in Australia with Deel